Thunkzin/ECS150-Project-2/REPORT.md

 it to the alive queue.

-The last function is uthread_exit(), which terminate the current running thread, setting its state into zombie, and enquqe
+The last function is uthread_exit(), which terminate the current running thread, setting its state into zombie, and enquqe it into zombie queue.

 ### Phase 3: semaphore API